 - We have mapped multilateral donor approaches to aid transition, identifying the key risks of a change in donor financing and recommending how donors and recipient countries can manage this transition.

-- We are currently undertaking a review of the ways in which European donor governments seek to support and incentivise domestic resource mobilization for SRHR.
-Based on this we will develop advocacy recommendations for Countdown 2030 Europe.
+- We have reviewed the ways in which European donor governments seek to support and incentivise domestic resource mobilization for SRHR.
+Based on this we developed advocacy recommendations for Countdown 2030 Europe.